sunxboy/zsunrouter/README.md

 # zsunrouter
-This is the Modbus Communication application for openwrt.
+This is the customize router system base on openwrt.
-It can support any common devices with modbus interface.